sergiocollado/potpourri/Notes_on_protocols/Notes_on_SSL_TLS.md

  - 0x1 - x509 version 2 - rarely used (avoid if possible)
  - 0x2 - x509 version 3 - most typical for today's certificates

-The version 3 adds certificates extes9ion, which are optional fields taht add features to SSL/TLS certificates.
+The x509 version 3 adds certificates extension, which are optional fields taht add features to SSL/TLS certificates.

 #### Serial number
 Is a 20 bytes (106 bits), that uniquely identificates a certifiace issued by a given CA.
 This number is used to look up the validity of a certificate.

-A request is made to the CA which is used certificate by serial number.
+This serial number is used for validation, so a request is made to the CA to validate if ther certificate with that serial number is valid.

 The validity of this serial number is done by two protocols:
  - CRL - certificate revocation list
  - OCSP - online certifiacte status protocol

+#### Signature Algorithm.

+This is the algorithm used to generate the signature of the certificate.

+It is made by two elements:
+ - Hashing algorithm.
+ - Asymmetric encryption which generated the keys.

+#### Validity

+Validity specifies the dates in which the certificate is valid.

+It is specified with two values:
+- Not Before
+- Not After

+#### Subject and Issuer

+The Subject field will identify the identity of the server.

+The issuer, identifies the CA that signed the certificate.

+Remember that certificate autorities also have ceritifactes, and that the CA sign their own certificates.

+When a certificate has the same subject ans issuer, that is known as self-signed certificate.

+The content of the Subject ans issuer, is specified in which is known as Distinguised Name (DN) format.
+This is just a hierarquy of atribute-value pairs (LDAP-RFC 4519 attribute definitions).
+For example:
+ - CN Common Name
+ - OU Organizational Unit
+ - O Organization
+ - L locality/city
+ - ST State
+ - C country

+The most relevant one is CN, the common name, because it must exists in the Subject and Issuer.
+And the browsers verify CN against the URL used.

+CN can include a wildcard (*) on the certificate.
+For example `CN=\*.google.com` .
+This allows to protect the subdomains, like: `maps.google.com`, or `mail.google.com`, but not `us.mail.google.com` Also, it doesn't protect `google.com`